maj528/maj528/README.md

 # I am Majid!
-### Berlin based, linguistics and language freak, using Ruby, Python, Go and JS, currently looking for a fulltime backend or fullstack position, excited to play my part in bringing diversity into tech
+### Berlin based, linguistics and language freak, using Python, Ruby, Go and JS.
+Software engineer at Correlation One.
+Excited to play my part in bringing diversity into tech